Big Data in Health Care: What It Is, Benefits, and Jobs

 What is big data in health care?

 Big data refers to large data sets consisting of both structured and unstructured data that are analyzed to find insights, trends, and patterns.
-Most commonly, big data is defined by the three V’s – volume, velocity, and variety – meaning that it has a high volume of data generated quickly and consisting of different data types, such as text, images, graphs, or videos [1, 2].
+Most commonly, big data is defined by the three V’s – volume, velocity, and variety – meaning that it has a high volume of data that is generated quickly and consisting of different data types, such as text, images, graphs, or videos [1, 2].

 Big data examples in health care